Invest $300,000 is a significant accomplishment. Bravo!

 Debt

-Having debt in your life is like having a negative investment.
+Having too much debt in your life is like having a negative investment.
 Instead of earning interest, you are paying interest.

-This may not be a bad thing for debts like a mortgage, which has meager interest rates.
-However, if you have high-interest debt like credit cards, then getting that out of your life can be the best way to use your $300,000.
+This may not be a bad thing for debts like a mortgage or business, which have lower interest rates and the commodity goes up in value.
+However, if you have high-interest debt like credit cards then it’s killing your cash flow.
+Getting that out of your life can be the best way to use your $300,000.

 Some credit cards have interest rates of more than 20%.
 There are very few investments out there that can beat that amount, and not having those monthly payments hanging over your head will ease your stress levels.